During your dental check-up, Dr Teo will ask you questions about your general health, including your heart health.

 How Is Heart Health Related To Gum Disease?

-Heart disease and gum disease may appear together because each is caused by the same risk factors.
-For example, poor nutrition or tobacco use are risk factors for both.
+Heart disease and gum disease may appear together because each is caused by the same lifestyle factors.
+For example, poor nutrition or tobacco use are risk factors for both conditions.